ZTRdiamond/zanixon.db/README.md

 # Zanixon Database
 A simple JSON databse for javascript node.js

-*Not recommended for big database system, bcuz this
+*Not recommended for big database system, bcuz this db is not powerfull*

 ### All functions